ByAUJay

 3) Back up like an enterprise, not a hobbyist

-- Maintain an “M of N” signer roster that tolerates travel, illness, and offboarding.
-For example, Safe 3‑of‑5 with two passphrase‑protected Ledger devices, one Trezor (with Shamir), one Lattice1 (for emergency), and one Escrow signer held by your legal counsel in a sealed envelope (opened only under defined conditions).
+- Keep an “M of N” signer roster that can handle situations like travel, illness, or someone leaving the team.
+For instance, you might set up a Safe with a 3‑of‑5 arrangement: two passphrase-protected Ledger devices, one Trezor (using Shamir), one Lattice1 for emergencies, and one Escrow signer held securely by your legal advisor in a sealed envelope--only to be opened under specific conditions.

-We formalize these as part of wallet ops SOP: recovery drills, SLAs, escalation contacts, and board‑level reporting.
+We’re making these a part of our wallet ops SOP: recovery drills, SLAs, escalation contacts, and board-level reporting.

 4) Force human‑readable approvals across your stack

-- All admin actions must be simulated and batched (Zodiac Pilot) with pre‑signed EIP‑712 payloads and diff artifacts in PRs.
-Track every signer approval by Git SHA and timestamp. (zodiac.wiki)
+- No more winging it!
+All admin actions need to be simulated and batched through Zodiac Pilot, using pre-signed EIP‑712 payloads and diff artifacts in PRs.
+Don’t forget to keep track of every signer’s approval with their Git SHA and timestamp.
+If you need a deeper dive, check this out: (zodiac.wiki).

 5) Build upgrade windows you can defend (and audit)